 If you still have a few more semesters before graduation, you may want to sell used textbooks to buy new ones.
 Not only is this a smart financial decision, but it also saves you from using any additional hard-earned dollars that could be spent on other meaningful pursuits.

-3 Ways to sell your textbooks
+3 Ways to sell back textbooks

 One of the easiest and quickest ways is to sell your textbooks back to the college bookstore.
 (If that is where you purchased them from.)
-This can be a fast way to get cash for your books, however, you probably will not get paid top dollar this way.
+It can be a fast way to get cash for your books, however, you probably will not get paid top dollar this way.

-2. Sell your textbooks in person
+2. Sell them in person

-3. Sell textbooks online
+3. Sell them at the best place to sell textbooks online

 You will probably make the most by selling textbooks online.
 There are many sites where you can list them for sale yourself, or sell them to the online platform for cash.

-If you’re ready to get the most for your textbooks, you’ll definitely want to check out the list below for the best place to sell textbooks online and locally.
+If you’re ready to get the most for your textbooks, you’ll definitely want to check out the list below for the best place to sell back textbooks online and locally.

 1. Half Price Books